Tasin44/Hospital_management_system/README.md

 ```
 7.Access the application: Open your web browser and navigate to http://127.0.0.1:8000/.

-## Frontend Setup (React)
+## Frontend Setup (React):

-8. Open a new terminal and navigate to the frontend directory:
+8.Open a new terminal and navigate to the frontend directory:
 ```bash
 cd frontend
 ```
-9. Install frontend dependencies:
+9.Install frontend dependencies:
 ```bash
 npm install
 ```